Configure SAML with Okta

 However, IWA is not supported on the Mattermost Desktop Apps due to a limitation in Electron.
 As a workaround you may create a browser desktop shortcut for quick access to Mattermost, just like a Desktop App.

-See the Mattermost user migrate_auth CLI command documentation for details.
+See the mmctl user migrate-auth command documentation for details.